 Existing law establishes provisions governing the reclamation of land subject to mining operations or exploration projects.
 (Chapter 519A of NRS) Section 13 of this bill revises the definition of the term “reclamation” to include actions performed during or after an exploration project or mining operation to stabilize process fluids.
 Sections 2-9 of this bill define certain terms relating to reclamation.
 Section 14 of this bill revises the definition of the term “surety” to include an account held by or for the benefit of the Division of Environmental Protection of the State Department of Conservation and Natural Resources.

-Section 10 of this bill authorizes the Division to issue a summary order if the Division has reasonable cause to believe that a person is about to violate certain provisions of existing law relating to the reclamation of land.
+Section 10 of this bill authorizes the Division to issue an order if the Division has reasonable cause to believe that a holder of a permit is violating or is about to violate certain provisions of existing law relating to the reclamation of land.

 Section 12 of this bill applies the definitions in existing law and sections 2-9 governing reclamation to the provisions of sections 10 and 11.